 Start by learning more about your own perceptions of your behaviors along the 15 facets – and 90 behaviors – that define executive presence and see what you can do to advance your impact as a leader.
 Visit here to learn more about the model and how other leaders have accelerated their business impact by building their strengths in executive presence.

 Suzanne Bates is CEO of Bates Communications, a global management consultancy that works with senior leaders in the world’s top companies to help them communicate to drive strategic execution.
-Suzanne is the author of All the Leader You Can Be: The Science of Achieving Extraordinary Executive Presence.
+Suzanne is also the author of All the Leader You Can Be: The Science of Achieving Extraordinary Executive Presence.